Núria Malats. /CNIO

 The Pancreatic Cancer Collective (PCC), a joint initiative by Lustgarten Foundation and Stand Up to Cancer (SU2C), has granted one million dollars to a two-year project aimed at identifying high-risk populations for pancreatic cancer.
-The project is co-led by Núria Malats, leader of the Genetic and Molecular Epidemiology Group at the Spanish National Cancer Research Centre (CNIO), Spain, and Raúl Rabadán, Professor of Systems Biology and of Biomedical Informatics in the Institute for Cancer Genetics at Columbia University, USA.
+The project is co-led by Núria Malats, Head of the Genetic and Molecular Epidemiology Group at the Spanish National Cancer Research Centre (CNIO), Spain, and Raúl Rabadán, Professor of Systems Biology and of Biomedical Informatics in the Institute for Cancer Genetics at Columbia University, USA.
 The team will study the microbiome and the immune and genetic factors to identify populations with an increased risk of developing pancreatic cancer, who could then be suggested for screening to early detect their cancer and, therefore, to improve their survival.

 The early detection challenge